Pankisi Gorge crisis: The Mujahideen in Chechnya, the Global War on Terror, and the Freedom Agenda

 Armed Chechen separatists had been growing closer to the transnational jihadist movement since the mid-1990s, in particular through the mostly-Arab volunteers who gathered in the Mujahideen in Chechnya organisation.
 Its leader at the beginning of 2002, Ibn al-Khattab, had met Osama bin Laden in Afghanistan, and had taken a group of Chechen militants to a training camp there in 1994.
 As of 1998, Arab mujahideen were training separatists inside Chechnya.
 The separatist Chechen Republic of Ichkeria had an indigenous Salafist current.
 Gelayev was not himself part of it, but his subordinate officer in the Gorge, Abdul-Malik Mezhidov, was.

-Arab mujahideen begun arriving in Pankisi in late 1999, and started soliciting volunteers for the Chechen jihad over the internet.
+Arab mujahideen began arriving in Pankisi in late 1999, and started soliciting volunteers for the Chechen jihad over the internet.
 They trained the volunteers in the valley, dispatched them to the command of the Mujahideen in Chechnya, and received hundreds of thousands of dollars in donations.
 The Arabs used some of that money to build local mosques, and a hospital.

 The September 11 attacks led the U.S. to make the fight against transnational jihadism a priority.
 The George W. Bush administration sometimes found it useful to frame unrelated objectives, such as the 2003 invasion of Iraq, as part of a single Global War on Terror.
 Russia, among other states, recognised a political opportunity, and sought to use the issue of terrorism to advance its own interests in relations with the Bush administration.
+As a part of its information warfare against the Chechen republic of Ichkeria, Russia sought to link all Chechen separatists to international terrorists in order to remove the necessity of negotiating and solicit international support, including that of the US.

 U.S. military assistance to Georgia had been ongoing at a low level since late 2000, under President Bill Clinton.
 Presidents Shevardnadze and Bush met in Washington D.C. on 5 October 2001.
 Shevardnadze offered his "full cooperation and full solidarity" in respect of America's budding campaign against Afghanistan, including free use of Georgian airspace.
 He received in return a promise of military training and equipment.
 Shevardnadze claimed that Bush would oppose any Russian military intervention in Georgia, while other sources said that Bush had stressed the need to deal with Russia's Pankisi concerns.

 In a speech later that day, Shevardnadze declared: "Georgia is not the southern flank of Russia’s strategic space, but rather the northern flank of a horizontal band of Turkish and NATO strategic interests, running from Turkey and Israel to Central Asia."
 Secretary of Defense Donald Rumsfeld visited Tbilisi that December.